Montfort Castle

-Montfort (מבצר מונפור, Mivtzar Monfor; قلعة القرين, Qal'at al-Qurain or Qal'at al-Qarn - "Castle of the Little Horn" or "Castle of the Horn") is a ruined Crusader castle in the Upper Galilee region in northern Israel, about 22 mi northeast of the city of Haifa and 10 mi south of the border with Lebanon.
+Montfort (מבצר מונפור, Mivtzar Monfor; قلعة القرين, Qal'at al-Qurain or Qal'at al-Qarn - "Castle of the Little Horn" or "Castle of the Horn"; German: Burg Starkenberg) is a ruined Crusader castle in the Upper Galilee region in northern Israel, about 22 mi northeast of the city of Haifa and 10 mi south of the border with Lebanon.

 The site is now a national park inside the Nahal Kziv nature reserve, and is an important tourist destination attracting many visitors from inside and outside Israel.

 Etymology

-The name of the castle derives from the two French words mont, mountain, and fort, strong, meaning the "strong mountain".
-In German the castle was accordingly called Starkenberg, meaning the same phrase (stark meaning strong, and Berg meaning mountain).
-It was built on land that the Teutonic Order purchased from the French de Milly family in 1220 and is one of the finest examples of fortified building architecture in The kingdom of Jerusalem.
+The name of the castle derives from the two French words mont, mountain, and fort, strong, meaning "strong mountain".
+In German, the castle was accordingly called Starkenberg, meaning the same phrase (stark meaning strong and Berg meaning mountain).
+It was built on land that the Teutonic Order purchased from the French de Milly family in 1220 and is one of the finest examples of fortified building architecture in the kingdom of Jerusalem.